cnaude/PurpleIRC/README.md

 PurpleIRC
 =========

-Minecraft Bukkit plugin that provides an IRC bridge.
-This plugin utilizes the PircBotX API. https://code.google.com/p/pircbotx/
+PurpleIRC is a Minecraft Bukkit plugin that connects to IRC as a bot.
+It will relay messages between the game and IRC.
+It uses the PircBotX API. https://code.google.com/p/pircbotx/

 Latest dev build:
 * https://dl.dropboxusercontent.com/u/30679730/dist/PurpleIRC.jar